email: info@pilgrimroutes.com tel: (44)(0)1242 254353

 After breakfast end of the tour or you can continue towards Pavia if you have booked one more week.

 This week takes place entirely on the plain and runs first along the Ticino and then along the Po river crossing the border between Lombardy and Emilia Romagna.
-This is mainly a rural area rich in medieval abbeys and monasteries and in the beaitiful towns of Pavia, Piacenza and Parma.
+This is mainly a rural area rich in medieval abbeys and monasteries and in the beautiful towns of Pavia and Piacenza.
 In some stretches, now covered in busy roads, it is not possible to follow the original route, but nearby there are many signs of it.
 7 nights.

 Total distance: 128 kms/80 miles.